broadinstitute/VecTreeID/README.md

-# VectorAmpSeq: Taxonomic Identification Pipeline
+# VecTreeID : Taxonomic Identification Pipeline
 ##### Created for Neafsey Lab @ Harvard School of Public Health

-###### Maintained by Genomic Center for Infectious Diseases @ Broad Institute of MIT & Harvard
+##### Maintained by Genomic Center for Infectious Diseases @ Broad Institute of MIT & Harvard

-Contact: Jason T. Mohabir (jmohabir@broadinstitute.org)

-Public repository for the amplicon taxonomic identification in the Neafsey lab.
+Contact: Jason Travis Mohabir (jmohabir@broadinstitute.org) Public repository for the amplicon taxonomic identification in the Neafsey lab.
 See the README in each corresponding pipeline for usage.

 ## Installation